tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-08-pre-heating-the-pi.md

 To host [all of the FOSS things](https://tonyedwardspz.co.uk/blog/adventures-in-foss-the-journey-begins/), this little Pi is going to be sitting quietly in the corner of the living room for the foreseeable.
 To do that, we need to tinker with getting the software setup.

-The following setup is working well on a Pi 4 well for an internal network facing server.
+The following setup is working well on a Pi 4 well as a foundation for an internal network facing server with an internet connection.
 Be sure to do a full update, backup and cross your fingers before starting.
 This is also a good moment to check the settings on your router.
 Be sure your firewall is switched on.
 Many would recommend [switching off UPnP](https://nordvpn.com/blog/what-is-upnp/) to make your network a tad bit more secure, however prepare for the potential inconvenience.

 ## Use the 64bit OS